 Headaches following a car accident could be a symptom of a traumatic brain injury, especially if the pain is severe.
 A TBI can result from an impact to the head from the accident.
 However, the force of the collision can cause your head to whip around, which sometimes causes the brain to slosh around and strike the inside of the skull, which can also result in injury.

 It is always a good idea to have a medical evaluation performed as soon as possible after a car accident to assess for any symptoms.
 The other driver’s insurance should cover your medical expenses.
-One of our attorneys at Wiseman Bray PLLC can guide you through the claims process.
+One of our attorneys at Patterson Bray can guide you through the claims process.
 Contact an attorney with questions about your car accident case.